Watch: Derek Carr and the Saints offense focused on faster start in week 3

-NEW ORLEANS — Derek Carr and the New Orleans Saints offense continues to be a work in progress with Carr throwing for 533 yards, 1 touchdown, and 2 picks in his first two starts.
+NEW ORLEANS (WGNO) — Derek Carr and the New Orleans Saints offense continue to be a work in progress with Carr throwing for 533 yards, 1 touchdown, and 2 picks in his first two starts.

 The unit is 28th (37.5%) in red zone efficiency and has yet to score a touchdown in the first half.